saraswatibalgar/Assignment/README.md

      ```bash
      MATRIX_assignment.ipynb
-     Runn this in colab or jupyter-notebook
+     Run this in colab or jupyter-notebook
      ```

 2. **Requirements:**